Have you made cake pops? Were they a complete disaster?

 Also, using less frosting = less oil.
 And again, you can seal any holes up with a little candy coating.
 Despite all of that, I still have some cake pops that are oily and the stick literally absorbs the oil (could be the cake flavor/mix) and I’m fine with it, as long as they don’t crack/leak!
 Colored lollipop sticks would help hide any oil absorbed (these can be purchased online or at specialty cake supply stores).

 Air bubbles happen.
 You can prevent this a lot of the time.
 Usually caused by stirring your chocolate too fast/vigorously.
 Create a smooth “spot” with the back of your spoon before dipping your cake pop, it helps drastically!
 Just run your spoon (in a back and forth motion) over the coating between dipping each cake pop.
-If you notice the air bubble immediately upon pulling your cake pop out of the coating, just give it a second dip.
+If you notice the air bubble immediately upon pulling your cake pop out of the coating, just give it a second dip immediately.

 My coating is THICK & CLUMPY!